HarrisonBounds/NotesAI/README.md

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

-## Acknowledgements

-- Thanks to [OpenAI](https://openai.com/) for providing robust APIs for transcription and text summarization.
-- Thanks to the developers of [CustomTkinter](https://github.com/TomSchimansky/CustomTkinter) for creating a modern and customizable Tkinter framework.

 ## Contact

-For questions or suggestions, please contact [your-email@example.com](mailto:your-email@example.com).
+For questions or suggestions, please contact [harrison.bounds777@gmail.com](mailto:harrison.bounds777@gmail.com).